Nitin-Chandru/BigMart_Sales_Prediction/product-decisions.md

 # Product Decisions

-This project started as a sales prediction task.
+This project began as a sales prediction exercise.

-While working through the dataset, the limitation became clear — predicting a number does not help a store manager decide what to change in the store.

-Stores operate under constraints: limited shelf space, limited promotions, limited inventory.
+The stated objective was to estimate future sales for each product at each store location.
+But while working through the data, a practical issue appeared — store teams don’t act on a prediction number itself.

+They act on planning questions:
+- How much inventory should we allocate?
+- Which items should we prioritise per store?
+- Which factors actually influence performance?

-So the goal shifted from forecasting sales to supporting merchandising decisions.
+So the goal shifted from predicting sales to supporting planning decisions using the prediction.

 ---

 ## What problem does this actually solve?

 The original question:
-> How much will a product sell?
+> What will the sales value be?

-The practical question:
+The operational question:
-> What should the store do differently?
+> What should we prepare for?

-A prediction alone does not tell whether to:
-- increase stock
-- change placement
-- promote the item
-- replace the product
+A forecast only becomes useful when it changes stocking or assortment behaviour.

-The product therefore focuses on explaining performance, not only estimating it.
+The product therefore focuses on understanding *drivers of demand* alongside estimating it.

 ---

 ## Who would use this?

-Store managers and merchandising teams.
+Store planners and category managers.

 Their workflow:
-1. Look at product performance
+1. Estimate demand for an item
-2. Compare across stores or categories
+2. Understand why demand differs across stores
-3. Decide an action

-They need guidance, not just accuracy.
+3. Adjust stocking decisions

+They don’t need model internals — they need confidence in planning.

 ---

-## Why not optimise purely for prediction accuracy?
+## Why not optimise only for model accuracy?

-A highly accurate model still leaves decisions unclear.
-Two products can have similar predicted sales but require opposite actions.
+A slightly better prediction does not necessarily improve decisions.
+Planning improves when uncertainty and influencing factors are visible.

-Instead, the system highlights performance drivers:
+So the system highlights relationships such as:
-- visibility
-- store type
+- store size and demand capacity
-- pricing sensitivity
+- product visibility and sales performance
-- category behaviour
+- category behaviour across locations

-This allows human judgement.
+Accuracy matters, but explainability matters more for adoption.

 ---

-## Why focus on drivers instead of rankings?

-Ranking products only answers:
-> which items perform better

-Understanding drivers answers:
-> what can be improved
+## Why include product and store attributes?

+A single predicted number cannot explain variation between stores.

+By connecting predictions with attributes, users can reason about:
+- whether demand is transferable
+- whether performance depends on store conditions
+- whether the issue is supply or placement

-This turns the tool from reporting into decision support.
+This turns forecasting into planning support.

 ---

 ## What would ship first?

 First version:
-- explain product performance
+- estimate product demand per store
+- show main influencing factors
-- compare stores
+- allow comparison across stores
-- identify improvement opportunities

-No automatic stocking recommendations yet.
+No automatic ordering recommendations yet.

 ---

 ## What would come later?

 Later versions could:
-- suggest inventory levels
+- suggest order quantities
-- recommend placement changes
+- highlight stocking risks
-- simulate promotion impact
+- simulate allocation changes

-But only after teams understand why products behave differently.
+But only after users trust the forecast behaviour.

 ---

 ## Guiding idea

-Retail decisions are constrained decisions.
-And hence, before automating stocking, teams must understand what influences demand.
+A forecast is useful only when it informs preparation.

+The goal is not predicting sales — the goal is reducing planning uncertainty.